Lattica-ai/fetch-by-similarity/README.md

 Performed automatically on the first run (compilation, internal initialization, etc.).

 2. Create a set of private and evaluation keys
-The demo uses a synthetic dataset of 1,000 (phone, name) pairs defined in submission/src/lib/constants.py.

 3. Create a vectorized database
 The demo uses a synthetic dataset of 1,000 (phone, name) pairs defined in submission/src/lib/constants.py.